jalho/aot-rm-scripting/tips.md

 ## Dev scripts

-Placeholder `BUILDID` in source script and its labeling XML is substituted with script checksum in `cpToMyGames.sh`.
+Build ID placeholder in source script and its labeling XML is substituted with script checksum in `cpToMyGames.sh`.

 ## Dev tips